apakhbari/CheatSheets/Orchestration/Kubernetes/kubernetes_course.md

 - CA certificates are issued for 10 years but other certificates are issued for 1 year
 - When you renew CA Certificate then you need to renew all of its related certs also

+#### TLS in k8s
+- we have an object in k8s called ` CertificateSigningRequest Object ` which is connected to CA, when we request to sign a CSR using it it requests API-Server a
+- after recieveing CSR from a user, we

 video 11 --> 3:21
 slide 9